 Google Penguin Update

-Next up is Google Penguin which targets spammy or irrelevant links, especially links with over-optimized anchor text.
+Next up is Google Penguin, which targets spammy or irrelevant links, especially links with over-optimized anchor text.
 Googles the main objective with this update is to down-rank sites whose links it deems manipulative.
 All the changes were made as part of Google’s effort to be more transparent about how they want web admins, publishers and site owners to think about creating high-quality content that benefits both search engines and users alike.

-Resolution: This update runs in realtime, unlike Panda, so it’s best to have some software to check this for any unusual spikes in backlinking to your site.
-Google search console still provides amazing amounts of data so you can check, you can also get help by submitting a reconsideration request.
+Resolution: This update runs in real-time, unlike Panda, so it’s best to have some software to check this for any unusual spikes in backlinking to your site.
+Google search console still provides amazing amounts of data so that you can check.
+You can also get help by submitting a reconsideration request.
 Google cut its index of URLs in half and now filters out low-quality pages.
 This is one reason why it’s so much harder to rank for competitive search terms.
 You can use a free tool like Mozbar or Semrush (or similar) that will do periodic checks on your website to see if there are any unnatural spikes in backlinks coming from other places than where you expect them from – such as external links with overoptimized anchor text pointing at your domain name.

 Hummingbird came into place in August 2013 and focused on keywords and low-quality content.
 It works by interpreting search queries to provide results by user intent rather than focusing on keywords within the query.
 Keywords are still massively important.
-However, Hummingbird allows a page to rank for a query even if it doesn’t contain the exact words the searcher entered.
+However, Hummingbird allows a web page to rank for a query even if it doesn’t contain the exact words the searcher entered.
 This update is huge for SEO and content marketing.
 It has created a shift in Google search rankings towards more natural, conversational queries with long-tail keywords instead of the traditional keyword stuffing that many website owners used so they could rank on searches simply due to their appearance containing high ranking words.